-- All halls have a senior resident student who is there to help students settle in and get to know people, to generate social activities, and to support with any welfare or practical issues.
+- All halls have a senior resident student to help students settle in and get to know people, to generate social activities, and to support with any welfare or practical issues.

-- Marjon is located in Derriford, on the Northern outskirts of Plymouth in beautiful South West England.
-Plymouth is known as Britain's Ocean City, with a beautiful waterfront location, close by to the beaches in Devon and Cornwall.
+- Marjon is located in Derriford, on the northern outskirts of Plymouth in beautiful South West England.
+Plymouth is known as Britain's Ocean City, with a beautiful waterfront location and the beaches of Devon and Cornwall nearby.

-- During the colder months, there is plenty to do indoors, with galleries, markets and Drake Circus Shopping Centre with all the favourite high street brands.
-Waterfront eateries include a number opened by celebrity chefs – and there are plenty of bars, clubs, and music at Plymouth Pavillions for students to enjoy.
+- During the colder months there is plenty to do indoors, with galleries, markets, and Drake Circus Shopping Centre with all the usual high street brands.
+Waterfront eateries include a number opened by celebrity chefs – and there are plenty of bars and clubs, plus music at Plymouth Pavillions, for students to enjoy.

 - Plymouth Science Park accommodates over 80 technology, digital and scientific businesses on the university's doorstep.

-- For all music fans, Plymouth Pavilions is the largest entertainment venue in the South West, with concerts held regularly throughout the year.
-Plymouth has also hosted MTV crashes for the past 2 years.
+- For music fans, Plymouth Pavilions is the largest entertainment venue in the South West, with regular concerts throughout the year.
+Plymouth has also hosted MTV crashes for the past two years.

-- For sports enthusiasts, there are plenty of water sports to enjoy nearby, including sailing, diving and wakeboarding, as well as other outdoor adventure sports, easily accessed through the Marjon Adventure Sports club.
+- Sports enthusiasts can try water sports including sailing, diving and wakeboarding and other outdoor adventure sports, easily accessed through the Marjon Adventure Sports club.

 - Plymouth is accessed via the A38 Devon Expressway which connects to the motorway network at Exeter (M5).

-- Frequent rail services link Plymouth and London Paddington, including high-speed services (just over three hours) and an overnight service.
-Typical journey times are two hours to Bristol Temple Meads and three hours 30 minutes to Birmingham New Street.
-An express coach service (South West Falcon) operates along the M5 offering very good value transport links, as does National Express.
+- Regular rail services link Plymouth and London Paddington, including high-speed services taking just over 3 hours, and an overnight service.
+Typical journey times are 2 hours to Bristol Temple Meads and 3 hours 30 minutes to Birmingham New Street.